 “Faced with the prospect of being unable to explain why we eat some animals and not others, Foer set out to explore the origins of many eating traditions and the fictions involved with creating them.
 Traveling to the darkest corners of our dining habits, Foer raises the unspoken question behind every fish we eat, every chicken we fry, and every burger we grill.“

 I never seriously considered veganism or vegetarianism throughout most of my life, unconsciously absorbing the negative propaganda and ridicule about hippie vegans and whatnot throughout media and popular culture.
-But the meat industry (just like the abortion industry, but I digress) is one of those things where, until you REALLY contemplate it, it seems normal and necessary and not bad.
+But the meat industry is one of those things where, until you REALLY contemplate it, it seems normal and necessary and not bad.
 But then when you start to think about it, then it seems more and more morally untenable.
 And then when you research it, it becomes hard to believe the truth was right under your nose this entire time.

 I will have to get on my soapbox another time to dive more into my thoughts, but for now, I want to focus on this book review.
 In Eating Animals, Foer attempts to answer that age-old question: is it okay to eat animals?